marbl/MetagenomeScope/README.md

 ## Acknowledgements: tools used

-* `collate.py` uses Graphviz' dot and sfdp layout tools via the [PyGraphviz](http://pygraphviz.github.io/) interface.
+* `collate.py` uses [Graphviz](http://www.graphviz.org/)' dot and sfdp layout programs via the [PyGraphviz](http://pygraphviz.github.io/) interface.
-* Both `collate.py` and the AsmViz viewer use [sqlite3](https://sqlite.org/).
+* Both `collate.py` and the MetagenomeScope viewer use [sqlite3](https://sqlite.org/).
-  In particular, `collate.py` uses the aforementioned Python sqlite3 module while the AsmViz viewer uses [sql.js](https://github.com/kripken/sql.js/) to process .db files on the client side.
+  In particular, `collate.py` uses the aforementioned Python sqlite3 module while the MetagenomeScope viewer uses [sql.js](https://github.com/kripken/sql.js/) to process .db files on the client side.
-* The AsmViz viewer uses [Cytoscape.js](https://js.cytoscape.org/) to render graphs on the client side.
+* The MetagenomeScope viewer uses [Cytoscape.js](https://js.cytoscape.org/) to render graphs on the client side.
-    * Also, the toggling protocol used for the control panel of the AsmViz viewer was inspired by a similar toggling mechanism used in [this Cytoscape.js demo](http://js.cytoscape.org/demos/2ebdc40f1c2540de6cf0/).
+    * Also, the toggling protocol used for the control panel of the MetagenomeScope viewer was inspired by a similar toggling mechanism used in [this Cytoscape.js demo](http://js.cytoscape.org/demos/2ebdc40f1c2540de6cf0/).
-* The AsmViz viewer uses [jQuery](https://jquery.com/) and [Bootstrap](http://getbootstrap.com/) for various stylistic and functional purposes in the application.
+* The MetagenomeScope viewer uses [jQuery](https://jquery.com/) and [Bootstrap](http://getbootstrap.com/) for various stylistic and functional purposes in the application.
     * The icons used to theme various controls in the viewer application are